 Ride a 16 inch wheel bike down multiple routes over and over while keeping track of your mileage.
 First one to 100 miles wins!
 Non racers hang out all day on the hill BBQing and cheering on their favorite competitor.
 Fashion is also one of the highlights: riders often dress up in costume or decorate their bikes.

 Bridge Pedal has been providing bicyclists with the unique opportunity to view the city from atop the Portland bridges.
 The course is closed off from traffic, allowing bikers and hikers to rule the road.

 Pedal Bike Tours has a great selection of city bikes, road bikes, tandems, kids bikes, trailers, and tagalongs.
 They are located right in downtown, 2 blocks from the riverfront bike paths.
 Combine your rental with a tour.
-You'll receive a 10% discount as a Hostelling International member!
+As a hostel guest, you'll get a 24-hour rental for $20!
 133 SW 2nd Ave.

 At the hostel, we have an outdoor bike rack as well as a bike storage room for your bike.

 The Travel Portland Visitor Center at Pioneer Courthouse Square in Downtown has free bike maps for the greater Portland metro area.